antonia42/licno/README.md

 **LiCNo** (**Li**nking **C**ontent **No**des) is an event detection framework that utilizes a novel representation that considers both the content and the structure of a social network.
 More specifically, we model the streaming data as a dynamic, heterogeneous graph.
 Our approach treats large connected components of this graph as indicators of events.
 The intuition is that when there are a lot of users who either directly interact with each other (as seen with the network structure) or, indirectly, talk about similar topics (based on the text similarity), then these users form large connected components.

 The contributions of this work can be summarized as follows:
-1. **Network Representation**: We introduce a novel representation of a network as a dynamic heterogeneous graph, the Content Network. e utility of such a graph in other tasks has been recently discussed in the literature [4, 17].
+1. **Network Representation**: We introduce a novel representation of a network as a dynamic heterogeneous graph, the Content Network.
-2. **Revealing Hidden Links**: We provide an algorithm that identi- es hidden links in Content Networks by connecting similar content nodes utilizing neural word embeddings.
+2. **Revealing Hidden Links**: We provide an algorithm that identifies hidden links in Content Networks by connecting similar content nodes utilizing neural word embeddings.
 3. **Event Detection**: We present an algorithm for detecting events by tracking large connected components of Content Networks over time.
-Our results demonstrate, that we are able to eectively identify events compared to widely used event detection techniques.
+Our results demonstrate, that we are able to effectively identify events compared to widely used event detection techniques.

 If you make use of this code, the LiCNo algorithm, or the datasets in your work, please cite the following paper: